 Individuals who wish to pursue graduate study in integrated biology may apply to the Master of Science with thesis program.
 The MS without thesis is an exit program and does not admit entering graduate students.

-Application materials for the graduate program must be uploaded to the university's Office of Admissions website.
+Application materials for the graduate program must be uploaded to the university's Admissions website.
 These are reviewed by the Department of Biology Graduate Recruitment and Admissions Committee.
 For detailed instructions, visit Graduate Admissions Process on the integrated biology graduate program website.

 Applicants must hold a valid BA or BS from an accredited institution.
 They must supply official transcripts from each undergraduate and graduate institution they have attended.
 The Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing scores.